Food & Beverages

-In recent years, the rise in Chinese consumers’ disposable income is boosting China’s food and beverage (F&B) industry: in 2019, Chinese food market had a total revenue of 114.3 billion RMB, while the beverage market hit 57.9 billion RMB that same year.
+In recent years, the rise in Chinese consumers’ disposable income is boosting the food and beverage industry in China (F&B): in 2019, Chinese food market had a total revenue of 114.3 billion RMB, while the beverage market hit 57.9 billion RMB that same year.
 There is a much greater awareness of the importance of health, causing a significant increase in milk and nuts sales and pushing F&B companies to reduce the amount of sugar in their products and use higher quality ingredients.
 F&B branding is getting more innovative and experimental: companies rely more on digital marketing tools, such as KOLs and KOCs, establish collaborations with companies from other industries and launch peripheral products to promote brand uniqueness.

 Our experience consulting for clients in the food and beverage industry includes in-depth interviews with restaurant owners and insiders for a point-of-service analysis project, store checks for a supplement company, benchmarking and qualitative professional interviews for a promoter of wines, sensory research and focus groups on a variety of products including chocolate, vitamins, confectionary, jam, fried chicken and more.

 China’s ready-to-eat food market is undergoing big changes.
 Indeed, nowadays, Chinese consumers are much more demanding and tend to pay greater attention to healthier ingredients, better tasting and higher quality.
 While the sales volume of instant noodles is decreasing, the ready-to-eat soup market is growing steadily.
 Frozen food consumption is expected to experience a growth as well, especially in mid-tier cities..